 - Here is a written one.
 Here is the video one.
 (Here’s one if you are interested in using it for more math.
 Here’s one that asked me to link to them, and I’m a nice person.
 You can see what you like using.)
 Finally, here’s one with lots of versions of Excel if you want a video tutorial that’s for your specific version.
 Scroll down to “Office.”)

 - These are for Excel.
 If you are using something else, you’ll have to do a little more searching.
 Even with Excel everyone has different editions of it.
 Persevere.

-- Here’s an 8 hour course on Excel.
+- If you want, here are courses on Excel.
 Enter code HOMESCHOOL and click validate coupon to get it for free.